MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/layout.md

 The layout model extracts text, selection marks, tables, paragraphs, and paragraph types (`roles`) from your documents.

 > [!NOTE]
-> Versions `2024-02-29-preview`, `2023-10-31-preview`, and later support Microsoft office (DOCX, XLSX, PPTX) and HTML files.
+> Document Intelligence v4.0 *2024-11-30 (GA)* supports Microsoft office (DOCX, XLSX, PPTX) and HTML files.
 The following features are not supported:
 >
 > * There are no angle, width/height and unit with each page object.
 > * For each object detected, there is no bounding polygon or bounding region.